daistmarco/PredictingPulsarStar/README.md

 - Marco Fischer: [GitHub](https://github.com/daistmarco)
 - Kathrin Muller: [GitHub](https://github.com/KathrinMM)

+## Jupyter Notebooks

+This project consists of three Jupyter Notebooks that serve different purposes:

+1. **PulsarStarClassification.ipynb**: This notebook focuses on Exploratory Data Analysis (EDA) and training various models for pulsar star classification.
+It includes data preprocessing, feature engineering, model training, and evaluation.
+The notebook provides insights into the data and compares the performance of different machine learning algorithms.

+2. **Predictions.ipynb**: In this notebook, you will find a pre-trained model that has been selected as the best model for pulsar star classification.
+It can be used to make predictions on new data without the need for retraining.
+The notebook demonstrates how to load the trained model and perform predictions on unseen data.

+3. **ANN_comparison.ipynb**: This notebook compares two Artificial Neural Network (ANN) models for pulsar star classification.
+It includes a baseline ANN model and an optimized version using Principal Component Analysis (PCA) and polynomial features.
+The notebook presents the comparison of these models, including their performance metrics and insights gained from the analysis.

 ## Installation and Setup

 To set up the project locally, follow these steps: